Rulioff/Rulioff/README.md

 - 👋 Hi, I’m @Rulioff
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning C.
+- 🌱 I’m currently learning Pascal.
 - 💞️ I want to take over the world.
 - 📫 How to reach me 5106218039211206.